 …she was an artist.

-A while back, I discovered a stack of canvases tucked away in the very back corner of the attic at our beach house.
+I discovered a stack of canvases tucked away in the very back corner of the attic at our beach house.

 A little forlorn.